-- (a) The primary caregiver and authorized purchaser applicant must apply to the Bureau of Criminal Identification of the Department of Attorney General, State Police, or local police department for a national criminal records check that shall include fingerprints submitted to the Federal Bureau of Investigation.
-Upon the discovery of any disqualifying information as defined in § 21-28.6-6(e)(1) of the Act, and in accordance with the rules promulgated by the Director, the Bureau of Criminal Identification of the Department of Attorney General, State Police, or the local police department shall inform the applicant, in writing, of the nature of the disqualifying information; and, without disclosing the nature of the disqualifying information, shall notify the Department of Health, in writing, that disqualifying information has been discovered. - (b) In those situations in which no disqualifying information has been found, the Bureau of Criminal Identification of the Department of Attorney General, State Police, or the local police shall inform the applicant and the Department of Health, in writing, of this fact. - (c) (1) The Department of Health shall maintain on file evidence that a criminal records check has been initiated on all applicants seeking a primary caregiver registry identification card and the results of the checks. - (2) The primary caregiver cardholder shall not be required to apply for a national criminal records check for each patient he or she is connected to through the Department of Health's registration process, provided that he or she has applied for a national criminal records check within the previous two (2) years in accordance with the Act and these Regulations. - (3) The Department of Health shall not require a primary caregiver cardholder or an authorized purchaser to apply for a national criminal records check more than once every two (2) years. - (4) The primary caregiver cardholder must notify the Department of Health of any disqualifying information that occurs during the two year time period between the national criminal records check required in § 2.10(a) of this section.
-The disqualifying information must be reported to the Department of Health within ten (10) days of any conviction defined in § 2.10(d)(1) and § 2.10(f) of these Regulations. - (d) (1) Information produced by a national criminal records check pertaining to a conviction for any felony offense under RIGL Chapter 21-28 ("Rhode Island Controlled Substances Act"), murder, manslaughter, rape, first degree sexual assault, second degree sexual assault, first degree child molestation, second degree child molestation, kidnapping, first degree arson, second degree arson, mayhem, robbery, burglary, breaking and entering, assault with a dangerous weapon, assault or battery involving grave bodily injury, and/or assault with intent to commit any offense punishable as a felony or a similar offense from any other jurisdiction shall result in a letter to the applicant and the Department of Health disqualifying the applicant.
+A. The primary caregiver and authorized purchaser applicant must apply to the Bureau of Criminal Identification of the Department of Attorney General, State Police, or local police department for a national criminal records check that shall include fingerprints submitted to the Federal Bureau of Investigation.
+Upon the discovery of any disqualifying information as defined in R.I.
+Gen. Laws § 21-28.6-6(e)(1), and in accordance with the rules promulgated by the Director, the Bureau of Criminal Identification of the Department of Attorney General, State Police, or the local police department shall inform the applicant, in writing, of the nature of the disqualifying information; and, without disclosing the nature of the disqualifying information, shall notify the Department of Health, in writing, that disqualifying information has been discovered.

-- (2) If disqualifying information has been found, the Department of Health may use its discretion to issue a primary caregiver registry identification card or an authorized purchaser registry identification card if the applicant's connected patient is an immediate family member and the card is restricted to that patient only. - (e) The primary caregiver or authorized purchaser applicant shall be responsible for any expense associated with the national criminal records check. - (f) For purposes of § 2.10 of these Regulations "conviction" means, in addition to judgments of conviction entered by a court subsequent to a finding of guilty or a plea of guilty, those instances where the defendant has entered a plea of nolo contendere and has received a sentence of probation and those instances where a defendant has entered into a deferred sentence agreement with the Attorney General.
+- B. In those situations in which no disqualifying information has been found, the Bureau of Criminal Identification of the Department of Attorney General, State Police, or the local police shall inform the applicant and the Department of Health, in writing, of this fact. - 1.
+The Department of Health shall maintain on file evidence that a criminal records check has been initiated on all applicants seeking a primary caregiver registry identification card and the results of the checks. - 2.
+The primary caregiver cardholder shall not be required to apply for a national criminal records check for each patient he or she is connected to through the Department of Health's registration process, provided that he or she has applied for a national criminal records check within the previous two (2) years in accordance with the Act and these Regulations. - 3.
+The Department of Health shall not require a primary caregiver cardholder or an authorized purchaser to apply for a national criminal records check more than once every two (2) years. - 4.
+The primary caregiver cardholder must notify the Department of Health of any disqualifying information that occurs during the two year time period between the national criminal records check required in § 3.3.6(A) of this Part.
+The disqualifying information must be reported to the Department of Health within ten (10) days of any conviction defined in § 3.3.6(C) and § 3.3.6(E) of this Part and § 3.3.6(E) of these Regulations. - C. Information produced by a national criminal records check pertaining to a conviction for any felony offense under R.I.
+Gen. Laws Chapter 21-28 ("Rhode Island Controlled Substances Act"), murder, manslaughter, rape, first degree sexual assault, second degree sexual assault, first degree child molestation, second degree child molestation, kidnapping, first degree arson, second degree arson, mayhem, robbery, burglary, breaking and entering, assault with a dangerous weapon, assault or battery involving grave bodily injury, and/or assault with intent to commit any offense punishable as a felony or a similar offense from any other jurisdiction shall result in a letter to the applicant and the Department of Health disqualifying the applicant. - D. The primary caregiver or authorized purchaser applicant shall be responsible for any expense associated with the national criminal records check. - E. For purposes of Section § 3.3.6 of this Part "conviction" means, in addition to judgments of conviction entered by a court subsequent to a finding of guilty or a plea of guilty, those instances where the defendant has entered a plea of nolo contendere and has received a sentence of probation and those instances where a defendant has entered into a deferred sentence agreement with the Attorney General.

-Section 3.0 Application for Department of Health Registry Identification Cards and Fees
+3.4 Application for Department of Health Registry Identification Cards and Fees